Visit Domino News for press releases and mentions.

 3. Coordination of Projects to Solve Complex Business Problems

 Far too often organizations fail to finish the swing on data science projects and the model never makes it into production.
 According to Gartner, “Through 2021, 75% of AI projects will remain at the prototype level as AI experts and organizational functions cannot engage in a productive dialogue.”
 The biggest culprits in this failure are a lack of coordination with the business and an inability to govern a large portfolio of projects as initiatives scale.
 Coordination capability within the workbench is essential for project management and portfolio governance at scale.

 A model-driven business is dependent on a foundation of tools and processes that enable teams of data scientists to efficiently create and tune these engines of transformation.
 To meet this productivity challenge, data science practitioners need help with easing the use of any tool they need to do the job – and to align the efforts of teams such that business leaders can understand and rely on the results of predictive modeling.
 This is the role of a scalable data science workbench.

-To learn more about the three pillars of a data science workbench, please read our whitepaper, “Pump Up Data Science Productivity with a Modern Workbench” The whitepaper includes a Top Feature Checklist for workbench productivity at scale to help teams evaluate options.
+To learn more about the three pillars of a data science workbench, read our whitepaper, “Pump Up Data Science Productivity with a Modern Workbench”, which includes a Top Feature Checklist for workbench productivity at scale to help teams evaluate options.